Ultimate Guide to Puerto Rican Festivals and Holidays

 JudaismSmall, yet significant community

 The colorful mix of Puerto Rican religious celebrations shows off this rich blend of beliefs.
-From the puerto rican fiestas patronales to the unique practices of espiritismo and Santería, the island’s spiritual life is diverse and lively.
+From the to the unique practices of espiritismo and Santería, the island’s spiritual life is diverse and lively.
 For more on the cultural celebrations, check out our article on puerto rican cultural celebrations.

 Puerto Rican Sports Culture